Summer Seminar Course Catalog

 Sharpen your grading skills through hands-on group and individual exercises, with instructor feedback on each coin.
 Gain a better understanding of current grading-service philosophies and how they evolved in the marketplace.
 Copper, silver, and gold specimens are covered, with emphasis on About Uncirculated through Uncirculated examples.
 Enrollment is limited to 20 students.

-Instructors: Don Bonser, president of Don Bonser Numismatics, past grader for PCGS and ANACS, Ltd.; Wade Spencer, senior numismatist for Stack’s Bowers Galleries; Kyle Eppley of Don Bonser Numismatics
+Instructors: Don Bonser, president of Don Bonser Numismatics, past grader for PCGS and ANACS, Ltd.; Wade Spencer, senior numismatist for Stack’s Bowers Galleries; and Kyle Eppley of Don Bonser Numismatics

 24. World Coin Grading

-Take a tour of world numismatics with World Coin Grading.
+Take a tour of world numismatics with “World Coin Grading.”
 From novice to expert, this dynamic course offers a comprehensive overview of world coin grading.
-Explore the rich history of numismatics and the evolution of grading, and learn how major grading services have shaped the marketplace and how grading is practiced today.
-Topics include grading modern and vintage coins from around the globe, along with detection and identification of counterfeit and problem coins.
-Enrollment is limited to 20 students.
+Explore the rich history of numismatics and the evolution of grading, and learn how the major grading services have shaped the numismatic marketplace and how grading is practiced today.
+The course covers a wide and diverse array of topics, including techniques for grading both modern and vintage coins from around the globe.

-Instructors: Jay Turner, senior world coin grader for PCGS; Dylan Dominguez, associate world coin grader for PCGS
+Instructors: Jay Turner, senior world coin grader for PCGS; and Dylan Dominguez, associate world coin grader for PCGS

 25. Advanced Paper Money Grading